Addressing type Ia supernova color variability with a linear spectral template: Introduction

+Our model, hereafter called PETS (Pure Expansion Template for Supernovae), is trained with the Nearby Supernova Factory Data Release 9 spectra (\citet{Aldering_2020}).
+Using this data we construct regularized SEDs by performing 1D Gaussian Process Regressions (GPRs) on monochromatic light-curves.
+Gaussian priors are defined over the GPR kernel parameters alongside a mean function based on the \citet{Hsiao2007} template, ensuring a high-resolution reconstruction.
+Then, PCA-PETS and FA-PETS components are respectively evaluated by performing Principal Component Analysis (PCA) and Factor Analysis (FA) decomposition methods to the regularized reddened SEDs.
+The regularization process generates SEDs data distributed in an even-spaced 2D grid, suitable for both decomposition methods.
+The analysis is performed over reddened data to avoid the common assumption that both intrinsic and host dust contributions can be described by tuning an extinction law.
+Hence, just like the SALT2 model, we do not separate the color index variation sources.

-In section \ref{sec:modeldescpriction}, we present the pure expansion model and its peculiarities such as the training grid and limitations.
-In section \ref{sec:datasetpreprocess}, we illustrate the pre-training process of filtering the spectra and reconstructing the SEDs.
-In section \ref{sec:model_training}, we present the process of decomposing the spectral surfaces via Principal Component Analysis (PCA) and Factor Analysis (FA), and analyse the light curve fits of a validation sample.
-In section \ref{sec:cosmo_paramters_constraints}, we derive our distance modulus equation and discuss the Pantheon fitting results.
-In sections \ref{sec:cosmo_results_pca} and \ref{sec:cosmo_results_fa}, we discuss the cosmological results for both PCA and FA approaches when considering $\Lambda$CDM cosmology.
-Finally, in section \ref{sec:conclusions}, we present the final remarks.
+In section \ref{sec:modeldescpriction} we present the PETS model.
+In section \ref{sec:datasetpreprocess} we illustrate the pre-training process of reconstructing the SEDs and defining a relative normalization.
+In section \ref{sec:model_training} we discuss in detail the process of decomposing the spectral surfaces via Principal Component Analysis and Factor Analysis and analyze model reconstruction performance for both training and validation sets.
+In section \ref{sec:comparison_lcfitters} we compare PETS light curve fitter performance with SALT2 and SNEMO models.
+In section \ref{sec:cosmo_paramters_constraints} we discuss the light-curve fitting results for the Pantheon sample (\citet{Scolnic2018}).
+In section \ref{sec:cosmoresults} we briefly introduce the cosmological results for both PCA and FA approaches when considering $\Lambda$CDM cosmology.
+Finally, in section \ref{sec:conclusions} we present the final remarks.
+Further discussions on the initial cosmology evaluation can be found in Appendix \ref{ap:pcacosm_cont} and Appendix \ref{ap:facosm_cont}.